A Brief History of the IES Campus and Design

-A brief history on the IES Campus and design from 2006 visual interconnectedness is what you find as you walk through the doors of Isleta Elementary School.
+Built in 2006, visual interconnectedness is what you will find as you walk through the doors of Isleta Elementary School.

-Every aspect of the school, from the tile colors and placement, to the directional stationing of the front, help honor and set the representation of the rich cultural history and tradition of the Isleta Pueblo.
-As viewed from our Elders, Parents, Staff Members, and Students.
+Every aspect of the school, from the tile colors and placement, to the directional stationing of the front, help honor and set the representation of the rich cultural history and tradition of the Pueblo of Isleta, as viewed from our Elders, Parents, Staff Members, and Students.

 As you enter the building and as you glance up, you will see a flock of geese flying North, telling us it is time to plant.
 This was a thoughtful gift from the interior designer.
-Walk into the courtyard and you will find two cisterns that collect rainwater to be used in the school garden and the landscape throughout the school grounds.
-Cross over the bridge into the gymnasium, which is a generous building designed for students/community gatherings and celebrations.
+Walk into the courtyard, and you will find two cisterns that collect rainwater that is to be used in the school garden and the landscaping throughout the school grounds.
+Cross over the bridge and you will be led to the gymnasium, which is a generous building designed for students/community gatherings and celebrations.

 Recently, a traditional outdoor horno was built.
-A place to bake, gather, and feast on homemade treats, made by students and staff.
+This is a place to bake, gather, and feast on homemade treats, made by students and staff.

-Dekker, Perich, Sabatini Architectural Firm, ensured that the history and tradition of Isleta Pueblo would be witnessed by all who walk through our school doors and it shows.
+Dekker, Perich, Sabatini Architectural Firm, ensured that the history and tradition of Isleta Pueblo would be witnessed by all who walk through our school doors.

 Thank you to Benjamin Gardner and Sunjay for explaining the thought process and dedication that went into the construction of our school campus!

 In 2006, this school campus was voted #7 in architectural design in the country!